-While cast iron tends to have that frail, crumbly composition, carbon steel is definitely more durable, making it a highly attractive option for busy (and bumbling) chefs.
+While cast iron can have that frail, crumbly composition, carbon steel is definitely more durable, making it a highly attractive option for busy (or bumbling) chefs.
 Its combination of 99% iron and 1% carbon creates an extremely tough surface that heats quickly and evenly.
 Known as an ‘alloy,’ this mixture also allows chefs to achieve and maintain super high temperatures without worrying about damage to the pan.

 What can I use a carbon steel skillet for?